 (e) Copies Served on Counsel and Judge’s Paper Courtesy Copy.
 Any sealed document served on any other party and any judge’s paper courtesy copy must be a complete version, without any redactions made to create the public-record version unless otherwise ordered for good cause shown.

 (f) Docket Entries.
 The court may on written motion and for good cause shown enter an order directing that the docket entry for a sealed document show only that a sealed document was filed without any notation indicating its nature.
-Unless the Court directs otherwise, a sealed document shall be filed pursuant to procedures referenced by Local Rule 5.8.
+Unless the Court directs otherwise, a sealed document shall be filed pursuant to procedures referenced by LR 5.8.

 (g) Inspection of Sealed Documents.
 The clerk shall maintain a record in a manner provided for by internal operating procedures approved by the Court of persons permitted access to sealed documents that have not been filed electronically.
 Such procedures may require anyone seeking access to show identification and to sign a statement to the effect that they have been authorized to examine the sealed document.